yurividal/tuxCDP/README.md

 ### How to Install
-Download the tuxcdp file, set it to executable (chmod +x tuxcdp), and run it (./tuxcdp)
+Download the tuxcdp file, set it to executable (chmod +x tuxcdp), and run it (./tuxcdp) You can copy the file to **/bin/** and simply execute it by running tuxcdp

 ### Requirements:
 This program requires **tcpdump** installed and enabled to run with sudo permissions.